 The healing stage of implant placement can vary greatly depending on the care necessary for each patient’s treatment.
-Implant placement involves only placing the implant post; in order to achieve a natural-looking replacement tooth, patients need a restoration to top off their implant post.
-After your implant placement, we can add a temporary restoration, such as a temporary bridge temporary transitional implants during healing.
+Implant placement involves only placing the implant post.
+In order to achieve a natural-looking replacement tooth, patients need a restoration to top off their implant post.
+After your implant placement, we can add a temporary restoration, such as a bridge that acts as a temporary transitional implant during healing.
 We may even place a temporary or permanent replacement tooth on, or shortly after, the day of your implant surgery.

 At Orlando Periodontics & Implants we fully understand the concern that patients have for the potential pain after surgery.
 However, most patients do not experience severe or significant post-operative pain because of pain medications and antibiotics.
 Potential problems can result in the after-care with issues like an adjacent tooth becoming injured even with the most careful implantation, or the inferior alveolar nerve also becoming affected.
 Dr. Michael H. Connor and our team work to manage your care in the most appropriate way.